5 Privacy Trends for 2025: What to Watch For

 There's no doubt that GDPR compliance creates challenges for all organizations, especially those that rely heavily on robust data processing.
 Compliance requires one-time and recurring costs, new policies and procedures, education and training, and even extra staffing.

 Framers of the GDPR are aware of those challenges.
-Still, while they understand your frustration, they feel — and we agree — that user rights are paramount, even at the expense of user experience.
+Still, while they understand your frustration, they feel — and we agree — that the rights of the data subject are paramount, even at the expense of user experience.
 At a time when nearly every conceivable data point of our lives is stored online, we are remarkably vulnerable to theft and exploitation.
 Thus, we require concrete safeguards for better protection.

 No matter the size of your organization, EU supervisory authorities will penalize your business for non-compliance.
 Yes, even small businesses fall across the GDPR radar.